ibm-cloud-docs/Cloudant/offerings/bluemix.md

 </tr>
 <tr>
 <th headers="lite-plan">Lite</td>
+<td headers="description"><p>
-<td headers="description">Disk usage is capped on the Lite plan.
+<ul><li>Disk usage is capped on the Lite plan.
 After you reach the cap, you cannot write new data.
-To write new data, you must either upgrade to the Standard plan or delete data and wait until the next check runs for your account to be reactivated.</td>
+To write new data, you must either upgrade to the Standard plan or delete data and wait until the next check runs for your account to be reactivated.</p>
+</li></ul></td>
 </tr>
 </table>